 Moisture in a home’s basement and crawl space are so common that you should assume every basement/crawl as having a potential water and moisture issue.
 The root of these issues are most commonly found on the outside of the home.
 You can have a basement/crawl that is mostly dry most of the time by simply addressing these problems and keeping precautions in place.
 It is important to remember that a completely dry basement is little more than a fantasy, and any moisture fix that promises a lifetime guarantee is most likely a sham, unless you live somewhere with consistently dry weather.

 As already stated, much of the water entering a basement or crawl space is coming from outside.
 The primary source of this water is from roofs and surface water drainage.
-This is a good thing, as roof and surface water is sometimes the only problem a homeowner can fix to protect their home.
+This is a good thing, as roof and surface water is sometimes the only problem a homeowner needs to fix to protect their home.
 There is a fairly large array of different methods or systems you can install to ward off unwelcome moisture; the most basic of these options will be discussed below.

 Slope the soil around the home so as to encourage water to collect away from the house, and divert water from the roof and gutters away from the house as well.
 Do not allow gutter water to drain close to the home, as this will only result in water pooling around the house’s foundation.
 Don’t forget to maintain your roof, gutters, downspout, and other drainage systems to keep them functioning properly.
 Seal cracks in the walls with a concrete chalk, and take care when using your crawl space for storage.
 Many crawl spaces are too small to be used for storage, and using this area for storage reduces necessary air flow and creates a more welcoming environment for rodents and other pests.
 Not every home has a sump pump, but if your home has one, ensure it is maintained/checked twice a year.